-The ballistic contribution is visible at very low pressures, at the order of magnitude around $100$ Pa, and observed as a change in the speed of sound respect to the mass density variation~\cite{Rhod46, Gre56, MeySess57, SluiEtal64, SluiEtal65}.
-Therefore the mass density dependence of the material parameters and other coefficients (the thermal conductivity, shear and bulk viscosities, relaxation times and all the coupling parameters) must be implemented in a very specific way.
+The ballistic contribution is visible at very low pressures, under around $100$ Pa, and observed as a change in the speed of sound with respect to the mass density variation \cite{Rhod46, Gre56, MeySess57, SluiEtal64, SluiEtal65}.
+Therefore, the mass density dependence of the material parameters and other coefficients (the thermal conductivity, shear and bulk viscosities, relaxation times, and all the coupling parameters) must be implemented in a particular way.
 That specificness originates from the kinetic theory: one of the early results in kinetic theory argues about the constant-mass density independent-behavior of viscosity and thermal conductivity, which necessarily leads to non-zero viscosity at zero pressure.
-This is not proved experimentally but based on an extrapolation to the zero density~\cite{GrackiEtal69a}.
-Different experiments proved its opposite~\cite{IttPae40}.
-That kind of 'contradiction' resulted in the differentiation between the 'physical' (i.e., theoretical) and 'effective' (measurable) viscosities~\cite{Kov18rg}.
-Later in kinetic theory, some authors started to develop Knudsen number-based corrections for viscosity, based on measurements, both in the dense and rarefied domains~\cite{BesKar99, RooDar09}.
-Moreover, considering ideal gas equations of state, one obtains a particular scaling properties of the model in the dispersion relations: the propagation speed depends on frequency/pressure ($\omega/p$) ratio.
-However, that scaling property is immediately violated of any of the material parameters begin to be a function of mass density, or other equations of state are applied, even in the classical case of Navier-Stokes-Fourier system.
+This is not proved experimentally but based on an extrapolation to the zero density \cite{GrackiEtal69a}.
+Different experiments proved its opposite \cite{IttPae40}.
+That kind of 'contradiction' resulted in the differentiation between the 'physical' (i.e., theoretical) and 'effective' (measurable) viscosities \cite{Kov18rg}.
+Later, in kinetic theory, Knudsen number-based corrections are appeared for viscosity, based on measurements, both in the dense and rarefied domains \cite{BesKar99, RooDar09}.
+Moreover, considering ideal gas equations of state, one obtains a particular scaling property of the model in the dispersion relations: the propagation speed depends on the frequency/pressure ($\omega/p$) ratio.
+However, that scaling property is immediately violated if any of the material parameters is a function of mass density or other equations of state are applied, even in the classical case of the Navier-Stokes-Fourier system.